Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Shadow Pauli Flow is necessary for robust determinism

-To prove this, we start by proving a useful property of strong deterministic computations, that allows to have necessity conditions for the GFlow (fixing the original proof from~\cite{browne2007generalized}), then we prove that for patterns that have the Pauli measurements first, the Pauli Flow is necessary.
-Finally we prove that for general patterns, Extended Pauli Flow is a necessary condition.
+To prove this, we start by proving a useful property (Lemma~\ref{lem:meas}) of robustly deterministic computations, that allows us to have necessity conditions for the GFlow when all measurements are performed according to a plane (Proposition~\ref{gflowfix}, which fixes the original proof from~\cite{browne2007generalized}), then we prove that for patterns that have the Pauli measurements first, the Pauli Flow is necessary (Proposition~\ref{thm:PFrd}).
+Finally, we prove that for general robustly deterministic patterns, Shadow Pauli Flow is a necessary condition.